 Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of executive and non-executive members of the Board of Directors and corporate officers.
+The aggregate values of transactions relating to key management and companies related to key management are as follows:

-Nine months ended September 30.
-2024 2023
+Years ended December 31, 2024 2023

 \$ \$

-Consulting fees 186,329 194,779
+Consulting fees 248,149 252,667

-Rent 13,235 13,356

-Satellite data analysis (i) - 27,069
+Satellite data analysis (i) - 21,058

+Rent 17,521 17,782

-Share-based compensation 135,250 104,304
+Share-based compensation 98,696 82,909

-(i) The satellite data analysis was performed by a company of which one director is the CEO.
+(i) The Satellite data analysis was performed by a company of which one director is the chief executive officer

-In addition to the above, through the private placements completed during the nine months ended September 30, 2024, two entities which are related to a director of the Company subscribed totaling 2,857,142 units for CAD\$200,000.
+In addition to the above, following are other transactions between the Company and its related parties:

+- Through the private placements, two entities, which are related to a director of the Company, subscribed totaling 2,857,142 units for CAD\$200,000. - One shareholder with more than 10% holding of the Company (on a fully diluted basis) and one director exercised 14,300,000 and 1,428,571 warrants, respectively, associated with the Program.

-b) Balances due to related parties:
+Balances Due to Related Parties